Automated data validation: an industrial experience report: Tests' description

 \underline{Method}: Let us denote a metric for the $i$-th variable and $j$-th hierarchy level of an old vintage as $m_{i,j,o}$ and for $i$-th variable and $j$-th hierarchy level of a new vintage as $m_{i,j,n}$, respectively.
 Then the magnitude ratio $R_{i,j}$ is computed as follows:

 \underline{Success criteria}: We compute the value of $R_{i,j}$ for each pair of the metrics (min of the old and new vintage, max of the old and new vintage, etc.).
-If $0.1 < R_{i,j} < 10$ then both values are of the same magnitude and the test succeeds, otherwise --- fails and gets reported.
+If $0.1 < R_{i,j} < 10$ then both values are of the same magnitude and the test succeeds,\footnote{The threshold $R_{i,j}$ can be adjusted on a case-by-case basis, we will further in Section~\ref{sec:best-practices}.} otherwise --- fails and gets reported.
 Note that we have two special cases.
 If $m_{i,j,o} = 0$ and $m_{i,j,n} = 0$, then we assume that the magnitudes are identical --- setting $R_{i,j}=1$.
 If $m_{i,j,o} = 0$ or $m_{i,j,n} = 0$, then we cannot credibly assess magnitude difference; in this case we emit a warning asking an analyst to assess the magnitude difference manually.

 Note that given the pairwise nature of the comparison, the ratios of sums and averages will yield identical results.
 However, we retain both for a practical reason: the sums help an analyst to compare the values of variables at different levels of hierarchies (as, typically, the sum of observations at a lower hierarchy level aggregate to the value at a higher level of the hierarchy) hence the decision to keep the sum values.